ahmedanwar123/LipReader/README.md

 The lip reading model architecture utilizes a 3D convolutional neural network (CNN) for feature extraction from video frames.
 The model is trained on a dataset of labeled lip movement sequences.

 ## Data Preparation
-Prepare your training data by organizing video sequences and corresponding labels.
+Preparing training data by organizing video sequences and corresponding labels.
 The dataset should include English language speakers showcasing various lip movements.

 ## Training
 To train the model, follow these steps: